neroist/sitelen-pona-ucsur-guide/README.md

     2. `font.name-list.monospace.x-western`
     3. `font.name-list.sans-serif.x-western`
     4. `font.name-list.serif.x-western`
-4. Add the name of the sitelen pona font you installed at the end of each
+4. Add the name of the sitelen pona font you installed at the end of each setting
     1. Example: `font.name-list.serif.x-western` = `Times New Roman, sitelen sewi kiwen mono juniko`

 ## Render sitelen pona in Discord